 🔼The name Qoheleth in the Bible

 The name Qoheleth is unique in the English Bible.
 It is the only Biblical name that always gets translated, and that for no apparent reason.
 It's the name of a Bible book, named after its protagonist, much like Isaiah, Jonah or Micah.
 But Qoheleth, or the Book of Qoheleth is always translated either with Preacher or with Ecclesiastes.
 The latter is a Greek/ Latin translation of Qoheleth.
-In Ecclesiastes 12:8, our "name" occurs preceded by the definite article — the Qoheleth — which makes some scholars believe that Qoheleth is not a name but rather a title.
+In Ecclesiastes 12:8, our "name" is uniquely spelled קוהלת and occurs preceded by the definite article — the Qoheleth — which makes some scholars believe that Qoheleth is not a name but rather a title.

 🔼Etymology and meaning of the name Qoheleth